 At May Sands Montessori School (MSMS), each family is responsible for giving 25 hours annually – with five of those hours dedicated toward fundraising activity – and participation in one (1) school committee is required.
 All school service hours must be verified by a committee chairperson or a member of MSMS staff.
-Families are required sign in and out at the school’s front office, and are responsible for completing their family record of service hours – also located at the school’s front office.
+Families are required to sign in and out at the school’s front office and are responsible for completing their family record of service hours – also located at the school’s front office.
 We cannot convert monetary donations to Service Hours.

-Throughout the school year there will be many opportunities for families to earn service hours through varied forms of support; from serving on committees, on campus activities and tasks, or volunteering at events.
+Throughout the school year there will be many opportunities for families to earn service hours through varied forms of support; from serving on committees, campus activities and tasks, or volunteering at events.

 To complete your School Volunteer Application PLEASE CLICK HERE

 To see the Volunteers Tasks Available PLEASE CLICK HERE